 - I can imagine School Council and Eco Warriors using it for an assembly purpose to raise awareness whole school.

 - I like the storytelling aspect of it and the stunning pictures.
 Perhaps it could even be the theme for some whole school poetry or art or something like that.
 It could also be the theme behind some interesting debates or persuasive writing.

 - It is always lovely to use hard copies of books, but electronic versions and resources would be very useful too.

 - I think the words in the book maybe could be a bigger font, so that if children are reading the book it is a little bit easier for them to read.

 - I like that the book has separate images and words, this is a really good idea.

 - Also I like that the book completely folds over, this makes it much easier if someone is reading the book out loud to children, so they can have the full focus on the section which they are talking about.

-Some testimonials; to support a recent bid for funding to provide the book and resource pack “Planet Earth Needs Our Help” as a free resource to Primary Schools in the BCP & Dorset area.
+Some testimonials; to support a bid for funding to provide the book and resource pack “Planet Earth Needs Our Help” as a free resource to Primary Schools in the BCP & Dorset area.
 (I was unsuccessful in this bid and continue to self-fund this project with profits from any book sales, selling personal art works and donations)